-The areas of civil practice [CIVIL], malpractice law [MAL], personal injury and workers' compensation law [PI], international practice [INTL] and insurance defense practice [INSDEF] are uncertain.
+The areas of civil practice [CIVIL], malpractice law [MAL], personal injury and workers' compensation law [PI], international practice [INTL], and insurance defense practice [INSDEF] are uncertain.
 First, the area of civil practice is very broad.
 It also includes a mixture of functions some of which are traditionally thought of as "male" or "female".
-Second, the areas of malpractice, personal injury and insurance defense are highly specialized areas of concentration--lawyers may not report these specific areas as the focus of their practices.
+Second, the areas of malpractice, personal injury, and insurance defense are highly specialized areas of concentration-lawyers may not report these specific areas as the focus of their practices.
 Furthermore, these areas often involve specialized medical and business components.
 As mentioned earlier, males are more traditionally found in areas dealing with medicine, and females are expected to be found in areas dealing with corporate/finance matters.
 It is hard to tell which subject area will dominate and even harder to tell whether or not lawyers of a particular gender will dominate these areas of practice.
 For these reasons no predictions are made.

 Generally, tests for "gender" crowding by area of concentration were consistent with those of previous research; there was no significant evidence of crowding.
 Individual cross-tabs were run between the FEMALE variable and each area of concentration.
-Results are reported in Table 3.
-As forecasted by theory and the Laband and Lentz research, the areas of corporate-finance and general-family practice did contain a larger percentage of women.
-While the difference was not significant in the corporate-finance area, it was significant at the .10 level for the area of general-family law.
-Criminal and estate-tax practices had been hypothesized to be significantly female areas of concentration, but those areas were numerically dominated by males (70.6% male and 56.7% male, respectively).
+Results are reported in Table 3 (see next page).
+As forecast by theory and the Laband and Lentz research, the areas of corporatefinance and general-family practice did contain a larger percentage of women.
+While the difference was not significant in the corporatefinance area, it was significant at the .10 level for the area of general-family law.
+Criminal and estate-tax practices had been hypothesized significantly female areas be concentration. but those areas numerically dominated by males (70.6% male and 56.7% male, respectively).

 Of the areas that were hypothesized to be predominately male, only litigation-appellate law contained a larger percentage of men than women; the difference was not statistically significant.
 Contrary to prediction, the areas of environmental, labor and patent law had more women than men.
 Again, the differences were not statistically significant.
-Perhaps these differences are due to a combination of an increase in young female attorneys that have entered the job market recently (as identified by cross-tab analysis of EXP--experience) and the increase in demand for lawyers in areas like environmental, labor and patent law (USN&WR, 110).
+Perhaps these differences are due to a combination of an increase in young female attorneys that have entered the job market recently and the increase in demand for lawyers in areas like environmental. labor and patent law (USN&WR, p.
+110).